huanfengc/odoo-gpt-chatbot/README.md

 ## Claim

 I have done this project in collaboration with [Philip Snyder](https://www.linkedin.com/in/philip-snyder-/) and [Dheeraj Gharde](https://www.linkedin.com/in/dheeraj-gharde/) during our Software Engineer Internship at Odoo Inc in summer 2023.
-In particular,the front-end part is mostly contributed by Philip.
+In particular, the front-end part is mostly contributed by Philip.

 ## Usage